vtex-apps/cross-device-cart/docs/README.md

      }
    ```

-2. Add the `cross-device-cart` block as a children of your store header, for i.e:
+2. Add the `cross-device-cart` block as a children of your store header, desktop and mobile, for i.e:

    ```diff
    "header-layout.desktop": {